 West Loop is located on the fringes of downtown Chicago by the Chicago River.
 In a bygone era, this part of town used to be populated by warehouses and factories.
 Rapid gentrification has transformed the neighborhood into one of Chicago's most sought after residential areas.

 West Loop is widely considered as one of the most walkable neighborhoods in the city.
-That's thanks to The City of Chicago investment in pedestrian safety in the area.
+That's thanks to Chicago's investment in pedestrian safety in the area.
 The program has led to street corners being redesigned and improved lighting being installed all across West Loop.

 Some of the most well-known restaurants and bars are located in this neighborhood.
 The well-known Restaurant Row on Randolph Street is the heart of the restaurant scene in Chicago.
 Visitors are treated to a wide array of cuisines and dining experiences all within walking distance of each other.